carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 *BIN* using the profile data *PROFILE*.
 It can optionally be filtered to only show the coverage for the files listed in *SOURCES*.

-To use :program:`llvm-cov show`, you need a program that's compiled with instrumentation to emit profile and coverage data.
+To use :program:`llvm-cov show`, you need a program that is compiled with instrumentation to emit profile and coverage data.
 To build such a program with ``clang`` use the ``-fprofile-instr-generate`` and ``-fcoverage-mapping`` flags.
 If linking with the ``clang`` driver, pass ``-fprofile-instr-generate``